ChaitanyaP44/Branch-Predictors/README.md

 As 2n-2 + 2n-2 + 2n-1 is equal to 2n, this becomes a fair "same size" comparison

-## Check Correctness
+## Check Correctness of Implementation
-Another similar program "predictors_check.cpp" is written to check the correctness of the implementation.
+Another similar program *"predictors_check.cpp"* is written to check the correctness of the implementation.
 This program takes a small trace file which consist only first 200 entries of original trace file used in main program, it prints contents of pattern history table, history register and prediction result for corresponding to each branch address.
-This program generates three text files each for bimodal, gshare and tournament with specific history registers and predictor sizes.
-The correctness of the implementation can be manually checked from these output files.
+This program generates three text files each for scheme with specific history registers and predictor sizes as follows:

+* **Bimodal**: With 2^3 counters i.e. predictor size of 8:
+	* nNNNTNNN | b7fa3ae4  T | T  correct    3
+	* The columns are: table counter state, PC from input trace (but in hexadecimal rather than binary) , branch outcome from input trace, prediction made, prediction result     (correct/incorrect), running total of mis-predictions thus far

+* **Gshare**: With 2^4 counters and history length of 3:
+	* NNnNNntNnNNNNNNN  NTN | b7fa3ae4  T | T  correct    5
+	* The columns are: table counter state, history register, PC from input trace (in hex), branch outcome from input trace, prediction made, prediction result (correct/incorrect), running total of mis-predictions thus far.

+* **Tournament**: With a chooser table with 2^3 counters, a bimodal with 2^3 counters, and a gshare with 2^4 counters with a history length of 4:
+	* BBBBBBBB nNNNTNNN NNNNNnNNnNNNNNtN  TNTN | b7fa3ae4  T | T  correct    3
+	* The columns are: chooser predictor table, bimodal predictor, gshare predictor table, gshare history register, PC from input trace (in hex), branch outcome from input trace, prediction made, prediction result (correct/incorrect), running total of mis-predictions thus far.

+**_The correctness of the implementation can be manually checked from these output files._**